 Steve has always had an interest in business.
+He spent most of his under-graduate years at McGill Engineering working in his fathers corner grocery store after-school.
 Although he started out working for others, he always had an eye on "doing his own thing" - and he did that after just 7 years in the corporate world.
 So, in 1984, after an engineering career in the pulp and paper and oil industries with Scott Paper and Shell Oil, respectively, he started his own software and engineering firm in Toronto and later Houston, TX.
 Treiber Controls Inc. developed process control and real-time optimisation software and applications for the oil, petrochemical, pulp and paper and other process industries.
 In 1998 he sold his company to a NASDAQ listed competitor, Aspen Technologies, and served in various senior management roles.